-Shortly after, one would see students greeted by teachers who stand in their classroom doorways or line up with their students in the quad and walk them into the main building.
-Students are seated in their in classrooms ready to begin their Advisory period by 7:45 a.m., where they focus on organization, social awareness, leadership, academic goal setting, antibullying, and college readiness.
-The Advisory class, with 20-25 students, serves as the students' home base, with a consistent teacher and group of students for the full three years when possible, so that students are connected with a consistent adult and group of grade level peers for guidance with studies, relationships, and planning for future academic success.
+On regular schedule days, students will be seated in their classrooms ready to begin their Advisory period by 8:00 a.m.
+Their Advisory teacher and a small group of 20 to 25 fellow students, welcome them.
+Advisory will focus on personal awareness, academic goals, antibullying and college readiness.
+The Advisory will serve as the students' home base, with a consistent teacher and group of students for the whole year, so that students are connected with a consistent adult and group of grade level peers for guidance with studies, relationships, and planning for future academic success.

-On a regular day, one would see 6th, 7th, and 8th grade students then transitioning to the first of three two-hour block periods per day following the Advisory period.
-One would see that the first block is followed by Nutrition, the second block is followed by lunch, and the third block ends the school day.
+Sixth grade students will begin the first of three two-hour block periods per day following the Advisory period.
+Seventh and eighth grade students will begin the first of three two-hour block periods per day following a 15-minute nutrition period after Advisory.
 Students will learn in academic classes with an average class size of 25-30 students that are small enough to ensure that each student receives individual attention.
 Students will begin work immediately upon entering each classroom.
 Meanwhile, daily attendance information will be sent to the office via Pinnacle and parents of students who are absent or tardy will be called.

-Visitors would see that the emphasis in core classes would be on rigorous, Common Core Standards-based instruction with high expectations for all students.
-Teachers engage students in understanding exactly what they must know and be able to do to complete proficient, high school-preparatory work around grade-level standards.
+The emphasis in core classes will be on rigorous, Common Core Standards-based instruction with high expectations for all students.
+Teachers will engage students in understanding exactly what they must know and be able to do to complete proficient, college-ready work around grade level standards.
 Students will be actively engaged in their learning.
-Teachers will build on academic goal setting to define clear expectations and analyze real-time performance data with students so that they are self-directed in knowing how to measure their own performance as well as what it takes to improve.

-Teachers will also provide direct instruction and facilitate student learning using a variety of instructional materials and resources, including digital content, adaptive learning software, and extended collaborative projects.
-Courses offered would include academic electives that provide intervention to accelerate learning for students performing below proficient levels and enrichment and honors classes for students performing at proficient and advanced levels.
+Teachers will define clear expectations and analyze real-time performance data with students so that they are self-directed in knowing how good is "good enough" as well as what it takes to improve their performance.
+Teachers will provide direct instruction and facilitate student learning using a variety of instructional materials and resources including digital content, adaptive learning software, and extended collaborative projects.
+Courses offered will include academic electives that provide intervention to accelerate learning for students performing below proficient levels and enrichment for students performing at proficient and advanced levels.
+Courses will also include Honors classes as well.